Nick Young: Early life

 Born in Los Angeles, California, Young played for Hamilton High School, Dorsey High School, and Cleveland High School in suburban Reseda, California.
 He averaged 27.2 points and 10.8 rebounds as a 2004 senior at Cleveland, earning 2004 CIF L.A.
 City Section, Los Angeles Times All-City and San Fernando Valley first team honors.
 Young shot 57.3% from the field and 46.8% from three-point range (52-of-111), had 48 steals and 41 blocks as Cleveland finished with a 25–4 record.
-He was tabbed the seventh-best player in the country by HoopScoop and listed by prep basketball guru Frank Burlison as among the Top 50 recruits in 2004.
+He was tabbed the seventh-best player in the country by HoopScoop and listed by basketball columnist Frank Burlison as among the Top 50 recruits in 2004.
 Young once scored 56 points in one game and had 23 rebounds in another.
 He earned CIF L.A.
 City Section first team honors in 2003 and was included in a list of Top Seniors by Athlon Sports heading into 2004.

 College career

 Young played for the University of Southern California from 2004 to 2007 and was All-Pac-10 First Team in the 2005–06 and 2006–07 seasons.
 In the 2007 NCAA Tournament, he led the fifth-seeded Trojans to a berth in the Sweet Sixteen, where they lost to the one-seeded North Carolina Tar Heels, 74–64.
 Along the way, Young led USC to a 77–60 first-round win against Arkansas.
-In the second round, he led the team with 22 points over the Texas Longhorns in an 87–68 rout of the team featuring the National Player of the Year, Kevin Durant, though Durant led both teams in scoring with 30.
+In the second round, he led the team with 22 points over the Texas Longhorns in an 87–68 win which featured the National Player of the Year, Kevin Durant, though Durant led both teams in scoring with 30.

-As expected, following his junior season, Young announced on April 15, 2007, to the Los Angeles Times that he would forgo his senior year to turn professional and enter the 2007 NBA draft, where Young was selected with the 16th overall pick by the Washington Wizards.
+As expected, following his junior season, Young announced on April 15, 2007, to the Los Angeles Times that he would forgo his senior year and enter the 2007 NBA draft, where Young was selected with the 16th overall pick by the Washington Wizards.